 Proteins: Building Blocks for a Happy Brain

 Proteins, made up of amino acids, are essential for both gut and brain health.
-These amino acids help produce neurotransmitters—the chemical messengers that keep our gut and brain in sync.
+These amino acids help produce neurotransmitters, which are the chemical messengers that keep our gut and brain in sync.

 For example, Tryptophan helps create serotonin, which plays a big role in mood, sleep, and even gut function.
 Fun fact: around 95% of serotonin is actually made in the gut!
 Tyrosine helps produce dopamine and norepinephrine—key players in motivation, focus, and energy.